John Lobb Bootmaker

-John Lobb Bootmaker is a company that manufactures and retails a luxury brand of shoes and boots, mainly for men but also for women.
+John Lobb Bootmaker is a business that manufactures and retails a luxury brand of shoes and boots, mainly for men but also for women.
 Leather goods such as wallets and belts are also available.
-Founded by John Lobb (1829–95), John Lobb Bootmaker has been in business since 1849 in London and circa 1900 in Paris.
-John Lobb's son William took over the business and after he died in 1916 the business was led by Betsy Lobb.
+Founded in 1849 by John Lobb (1829–95), the business has been in operation since 1866 in London and circa 1900 in Paris.
+John Lobb's son William took over the business, and after he died in 1916, the firm was led by Betsy Lobb.